1. The UCAS deadline (2023-entry)

-1. The UCAS deadline for the majority of undergraduate courses is 29 January 2021 at 6pm (UK time) – not midnight as many people assume.
-(Following UK COVID-19 restriction announcements the deadline for undergraduate applications has been extended from 15 January.)
+The UCAS deadline for the majority of undergraduate courses is 25 January 2023 at 6pm (UK time) – not 11.59pm as many people assume.

 Remember that your school or college may have earlier deadlines for you to follow.
 Don’t wait until the last minute to complete your application as the references take time to complete too.

 2. Your personal statement needs to set YOU apart

 Our admissions team sifts through thousands of applications from people with similar qualifications to yours, so your personal statement needs to stand out from the crowd.
 It’s an important part of the application process as it tells us why you’d make a good student and why we should offer YOU a place.

 Show us your excitement and passion for the course you want to study.
 Be positive throughout your statement.

 When you’re writing your statement, write in your natural voice and tell us: